This section contains snippets that were automatically translated from C++ to Python and may contain errors.

 connected() signal is received or an error has occurred:

-if not controller: # Connecting signals and slots for connecting to LE services. controller = QLowEnergyController.createCentral(currentDevice.getDevice()) controller.connected.connect( self.deviceConnected) controller.errorOccurred.connect(self.errorReceived) controller.disconnected.connect( self.deviceDisconnected) controller.serviceDiscovered.connect( self.addLowEnergyService) controller.discoveryFinished.connect( self.serviceScanDone) if isRandomAddress(): controller.setRemoteAddressType(QLowEnergyController.RandomAddress) else: controller.setRemoteAddressType(QLowEnergyController.PublicAddress) controller.connectToDevice()
+if not controller: # Connecting signals and slots for connecting to LE services. controller = QLowEnergyController.createCentral(currentDevice.getDevice(), self) controller.connected.connect( self.deviceConnected) controller.errorOccurred.connect(self.errorReceived) controller.disconnected.connect( self.deviceDisconnected) controller.serviceDiscovered.connect( self.addLowEnergyService) controller.discoveryFinished.connect( self.serviceScanDone) if isRandomAddress(): controller.setRemoteAddressType(QLowEnergyController.RandomAddress) else: controller.setRemoteAddressType(QLowEnergyController.PublicAddress) controller.connectToDevice()

 The slot triggered by the